SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 The DataMiner installer allows you to run a default DataMiner installation, which includes a Cassandra database on the C drive, or to run a custom installation.
 A custom installation can for instance be used to install a MySQL database instead of a Cassandra database.

+> [!NOTE]
-DataMiner software can only be installed on the C: drive.
-Currently there is no option to select another drive for the installation of DataMiner installation.
+> The DataMiner software can only be installed on the C: drive.
+It is currently not possible to select another drive for the installation of DataMiner.

 ## Before you run the installer